yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![The 'BCDRIaaSPlan' variable is shown in the Automation Account.](images/dr-var.png "Automation Account variables")

-24. Before continuing, check that the template deployment you started at the beginning of this task has been completed.
+24. Before continuing, check that the template deployment you started at the beginning of this task has been completed successfully.
 Then, from the Azure portal home page, select **Subscriptions**, select your subscription, then select **Deployments**.

     ![The 'Contoso-IaaS-DR' template deployment shows as successful.](images/dr-deploy-ok.png "Template status")